 How to take pravastatin

-- If you forget a dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
+- Missed dose: If you forget your dose, take it as soon as you remember that day.
+But, if it is nearly time for your next dose, just take the next dose at the usual time.
 Do not take double the dose.

 Precautions – before starting pravastatin